Đăk Mil district

-Đắk Mil is a rural district of Đắk Nông province in the Central Highlands region of Vietnam.
-As of 2003 the district had a population of 74,708.
-The district covers an area of 684 km².
+Đắk Mil was a former rural district of Đắk Nông province in the Central Highlands region of Vietnam.
+As of 2020 the district had a population of 100,702.
+The district covers an area of 679,02 km2.
 The district capital lies at Đăk Mil.
 The ethnic composition of Đăk Mil is quite diversified: there are 19 ethnic groups.
-Vietnamese people represent 14,314 households / 64,474 people, accounting for 80% of the district, while ethnic minorities number 1,346 households / 7,135 people.
+Vietnamese people represent 79,378 people, accounting for 80% of the district, while ethnic minorities number 21,324.
 8.6% of the total population are from the M'Nong ethnic minority.
 The small Ede (4 households / 31 people) and Mạ (1 household) groups are also present.
 A total of 2,037 households / 9,400 people are ethnic minorities.
+There are three main religions in the district: Catholicism, Buddhism and Protestantism.